fransimo/esta-en-todos-nosotros/content_book/docs/gratitude/_index.md

 ## Teachers

-- Cristina Ratti y Sarjan
+- Cristina Ratti and Sarjan
 - Shastro
-- Verma Kalavati y Esteve
+- Verma Kalavati and Esteve
 - Astiko
-- Muditosan y Tamara
+- Muditosan and Tamara